yakirn/link-sharing/README.md

 ### Assumtions
 1. For this project, I favor generating long links over short ones, because I assumed we would favor security over links readability.
-2. I chose S3 (Amazon Simple Storage Service) as the file storage over a database because it would be the best solution in terms of scalability; it reduces complexity in development and deployment; It supports storing the files encrypted out of the box, and is much more resilient to errors
+2. I chose S3 (Amazon Simple Storage Service) as the file storage over a database because it would be the best solution in terms of scalability; it reduces complexity in development and deployment; It supports storing the files encrypted out of the box, and is much more resilient to errors.
 3. My "non cloud storage" choice would probably be a MongoDB database for the Meta, and storing the files in GridFS
 4. I chose Node JS as the server platform because of its non-blocking IO model, which seemed well fitted for handling large files and long network calls.
 5. I favored a relatively simple API, but one that might be slower, over an API that works faster but it is more complicated and harder to consume, following the requirement for a simple first implementation.